Approved by the Provost – September 2015

 To better support international activities and to address and minimize health, safety, and other risk issues for the university and its faculty, staff, and students, the University of Colorado Boulder (CU-Boulder) establishes the following policy regarding faculty, staff, and students participating in international travel.
 This policy serves to require review of international travel plans to mitigate risk, and to inform faculty and staff regarding issues related to risk management, health and safety, and export controls and will allow the campus to maintain better records of its international work.

-International travel involving three or more students that is CU-Boulder-sponsored, CU-Boulder-affiliated, or related to a CU-Boulder activity/program (including, but not limited to, activities such as study abroad programs, international travel that is part of a class or is sponsored by an academic unit or Residential Academic Program, international service learning, internships, or volunteering, recognized student organization trips abroad, international research, and attending international conferences) must be reported to the CU-Boulder Office of International Education, as outlined in the policy below.
+International travel that is CU-Boulder-sponsored, CU-Boulder-affiliated, or related to a CU-Boulder activity/program must be reported to the CU-Boulder Office of International Education, as outlined in the policy below.
+Such travel includes, but is not limited to, activities such as study abroad programs, international internships, international travel that is part of a class or is sponsored by an academic unit or Residential Academic Program, international service learning, volunteering, or research, recognized student organization trips abroad, and attending international conferences

 This policy is subject to the existing CU System policy regarding international travel, which remains in effect.